pulibrary/command_line_curriculum/sec7/sftp.md

 ## sftp: Secure File Transport Protocol

 `sftp` is the secure method for transferring files between computers.
-If security doesn't matter most of the command used in this section can be used with `ftp`.
+If security doesn't matter most of the commands used in this section can be used with `ftp`.
 The format of the `sftp` command is:

 ```bash
 sftp hostname